Best holiday rental deals in Nimes

 Holiday Home Availability Information in Nimes

 The graph shows the weekly availability rate in Nimes for the next twelve months.
-The week with the highest booking rate in the next 6 months is in December (22/12 - 29/12), where 43% of the holiday lettings are booked.
-The week with the most available accommodations is in July (06/07 - 13/07), with 80 of the vacation rentals available.
+The week with the highest booking rate in the next 6 months is in February (23/02 - 02/03), when 36% of the holiday lettings are booked.
+The week with the most available holiday lettings is in August (31/08 - 07/09), with 79 of the vacation rentals available.

 Check out the climate diagram for Nimes.
 On average, the warmest month is July.
-February is the coolest month, with average minimal temperature reaching 3°.
-The rainiest month is July while the driest month is May.
+February is the coolest month, with the average minimum temperature falling to 3°.
+The rainiest month is July, while the driest month is May.

 Rent a holiday home in Nimes and discover this wonderful city